 understood why I pushed so diligently.

-At the end of the year, I looked on my desk and saw a bright orange card which read, “All happy
+At the end of the year, I looked on my desk and saw a bright orange card which read, “All

-it.
+rally was worth it.
 Students like him are why I teach.

 Tell us something humorous about yourself.

-People laugh at me because they assume that my deadpan expression is induced by a witty,
+People laugh at me because they assume that my deadpan expression is induced by a

-sarcastic nature instead of profound confusion.
+witty, sarcastic nature instead of profound confusion.
 I oblige them.